syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/conditional-formatting.md

 <br/>
 ![output](images/toolbar_cformatting_grid.png "Resultant pivot table on applied conditional format")

-Conditional formatting can also be included in the pivot table through code-behind using the [`PivotViewConditionalFormatSetting`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html) class.
+Conditional formatting can also be included in the pivot table through code-behind using the [PivotViewConditionalFormatSetting](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html) class.
 The required properties to apply a new conditional formatting are,

+* [ApplyGrandTotals](https://ej2.syncfusion.com/documentation/api/pivotview/conditionalFormatSettingsModel/#applygrandtotals): This boolean property allows you to restrict conditional formatting for grand totals in the row and column axes.
+By default, this property is set to true.
-* [`Measure`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Measure): Specifies the value field name for which style will be applied.
+* [Measure](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Measure): Specifies the value field name for which style will be applied.
-* [`Conditions`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Conditions): Specifies the operator type such as equals, greater than, less than, etc.
+* [Conditions](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Conditions):Defines the operator type used for conditional formatting, such as equals, greater than, less than, etc.
-* [`Value1`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Value1): Specifies the start value.
-* [`Value2`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Value2): Specifies the end value.
+* [Value1](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Value1): Specifies the starting value for the conditional formatting.
+* [Value2](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewConditionalFormatSetting.html#Syncfusion_EJ2_PivotView_PivotViewConditionalFormatSetting_Value2): Specifies the ending value for the conditional formatting range.
+This property is applicable only for conditions like **Between** and **NotBetween**.
-* [`PivotViewStyle`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html): Specifies the style for the cell.
+* [PivotViewStyle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html): Specifies the custom styling applied to the cell.

-The available style properties in [`PivotViewStyle`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html) class, to set in value cells are:
+The available style properties in [PivotViewStyle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html) class, to set in value cells are:

-* [`BackgroundColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_BackgroundColor): Specifies the background color.
-* [`Color`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_Color): Specifies the font color.
-* [`FontFamily`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_FontFamily): Specifies the font family.
-* [`FontSize`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_FontSize): Specifies the font size.
+* [BackgroundColor](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_BackgroundColor): It allows to set the background color to the value cell in the pivot table.
+* [Color](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_Color): It allows to set the font color to the value cell in the pivot table.
+* [FontFamily](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_FontFamily): It allows to set the font family to the value cell in the pivot table.
+* [FontSize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewStyle.html#Syncfusion_EJ2_PivotView_PivotViewStyle_FontSize): It allows to set the font size to the value cell in the pivot table.

 Meanwhile, user can also view conditional formatting dialog in UI by invoking `ShowConditionalFormattingDialog` method on an external button click which is shown in the below code sample.